roberttidey/LightwaveRF/README.md

-Arduino, Spark and Raspberry libraries for Lightwave RX and TX at 433MHz
+Arduino, Particle, ESP8266 and Raspberry libraries for Lightwave RX and TX at 433MHz

-LxRx - a Arduino / Spark library for LightwaveRF receive Reception is interrupt driven
+LxRx - a Arduino / Particle library for LightwaveRF receive Reception is interrupt driven
  Reception is buffered, Foreground should read an available messsge before next one is received lwrx_setup(int pin) - initialise reception, pin can be 2 or 3